edgelesssys/marblerun/docs/overview.md

 The Client API is designed as an HTTP-REST interface.
 The API currently contains two endpoints:

-* `/manifest`: For deploying and verifying the manifest
+* `/manifest`: For deploying and verifying the Manifest
-    * Example for setting the manifest:
+    * Example for setting the Manifest:

         ```bash
         curl --cacert marblerun.crt --data-binary @manifest.json "https://$MARBLERUN/manifest"
         ```

-    * Example for verifying the deployed manifest
+    * Example for verifying the deployed Manifest

         ```bash
         curl --cacert marblerun.crt "https://$MARBLERUN/manifest" | jq '.ManifestSignature' --raw-output